 Medical and Dental Record Retention

-The following information can guide providers in developing record retention policies.
+The following information can guide practitioners in developing record retention policies.

 Basis for Keeping Medical and Dental Records

-The most important reason for keeping medical and dental records is to provide information on a patient’s care to other healthcare professionals.
-An accurate record of an individual’s presenting complaints, signs, and symptoms derived from a careful physical examination, any differential diagnoses, and the treatment plan helps to optimize patient well-being and promote more effective continuity of care.
+The most important reason for creating and keeping patient records is to provide information on a patient’s care to other healthcare professionals.
+An accurate record of an individual’s presenting complaints, physical examination findings, differential diagnoses, treatment plan, and response to treatment helps optimize patient well-being and promote more effective continuity of care.

 Patient records also serve other vital functions.
-For example, billing audits require clear documentation demonstrating medical or dental necessity and the nature and scope of the services provided.
+For example, billing audits by CMS or commercial third-party payers require clear documentation demonstrating medical or dental necessity and the nature and scope of the services provided.

-Another major rationale is that a well-documented record increases support for the provider’s defense in the event of a malpractice action.
-Entries made in the record at or near the time of the event are regarded as highly reliable evidence in subsequent judicial procedures.
-The record and progress notes—key evidence in a professional liability action—are critical to helping refresh the provider’s recollections of events that might have occurred years earlier and to establishing facts at a time when no conflict or other motivation influenced the circumstances at issue.
+Another major rationale is that a well-documented record increases support for the practitioner’s defense in the event of a malpractice action.
+Judges and juries generally regard entries made in the record at or near the time of the event as highly reliable evidence.
+The record and progress notes—key evidence in a professional liability action—are critical to helping refresh the practitioner’s recollection of events that might have occurred years earlier.
+The record establishes facts during a time when no conflict or other motivation influenced the circumstances at issue.

-Medical and dental records are also important in establishing the quality of care rendered in the event of a professional licensing board or peer review inquiry.
-Patient complaints are often based on an individual’s mistaken recollection of events or on a failure to understand the course of treatment or adverse consequences involved in the dispute.
-With access to patient records, frivolous allegations may be readily resolved—frequently before a formal administrative process is initiated.
+Patient records also establish the quality of care rendered in the event of a professional licensing board complaint, peer review inquiry, or civil rights investigation.
+Patient grievances may be filed based on an individual’s faulty recollection of events, a failure to understand the course of treatment, or dissatisfaction that an adverse outcome occurred.
+When a patient record is well documented, allegations can often be resolved—frequently before a formal administrative process is initiated.

 Federal Law, State Law, and Case Law